-Thailand is home to some of the most prominent acquired tech startups in the region.
+Thailand is home to some of the most prominent acquired tech companies in the region.
 Just a few Thai startups on the list include:

 - The online hotel booking website Agoda.
 Founded in 1997, Priceline.com acquired them with the intention of strengthening their foothold in Southeast Asia.

-In addition to nurturing companies which were later acquired, Thailand has many successful local startups which were successful in raising capital from VCs and overseas investors.
+Beyond nurturing companies which were later acquired, Thailand also has many successful local startups that successfully rose capital from VCs and overseas investors.

 A few honorable mentions include:

-- Thailand’s very own restaurant review website Wongnai.
-Founded in 2010, it went through two rounds of fundraising.
+- Thailand’s very own restaurant review website Wongnai was founded in 2010 and went through two rounds of fundraising.
 Both were from Japan’s Recruit Strategic Partners, estimated at over US$1.5 million.

 - The digital publication platform Ookbee.
 Founded in 2011, its current funding stands at US$9 million.

 - E-commerce solutions provider aCommerce.
 Founded in 2013, its current funding stands at US$18.8 million from multiple VCs.

-A few big names include taxi app Grabtaxi, food delivery service Foodpanda, online shopping websites Lazada and Zalora, and even Facebook as they look to open a Bangkok office.
+A few big names include taxi app Grabtaxi, food delivery service Foodpanda, and online shopping websites Lazada and Zalora, and even Facebook as they seek to open a Bangkok office.

-These startups would not have been possible without supporting parties willing to finance these ambitious projects.
+These businesses wouldn’t have been possible without support from venture capital groups willing to finance these ambitious projects.

 Regarding financing, Thailand proudly has two crowdfunding platforms.
 Five Thai-based VC firms and six foreign VCs actively invest in the country too.

-Thailand also boasts five incubators and accelerators, three of which are under the telecom giants: DTAC, TRUE, and AIS.
+Thailand boasts five different startup incubators and accelerators.
+Three of them are owned by telecom giants DTAC, TRUE, and AIS.

-With the emergence of networking events, incubators, and venture capital firms, the Thai startup ecosystem is maturing at a rate you shouldn’t ignore.
+With the emergence of countless networking events, incubators, and venture capital firms, the Thai startup ecosystem is maturing at a rate you shouldn’t ignore.

 Skip the Next Western Recession